World class shrines, awesome nightlife and mind-blowing street food – Osaka is a world class travel destination!

 – No Curfew

 The only hostel to have a relaxing Japanese Footbath in Osaka, Khaosan World Tennoji Hostel is in the middle of all the famous attractions of Osaka; you can easily walk to Eiffel Tower of Osaka, the Tennoji Zoo, and the Museum of Fine Arts.
-The staff here are very friendly and welcoming, and they can help you with great recommendations of what to do during your time in Osaka.
+The staff here are very friendly and welcoming, and they can help you with great recommendations of places to visit in Osaka.
 All the dorm rooms have comfortable bunk beds while the private rooms are a mix of western and traditional tatami style.

 What to Pack for your Osaka Hostel